Luxury Antarctica Whale Science Voyage 14 DaysAboard: Island Sky

 Join the BBC, Annette Bombosch, PhD, and numerous other special guests for a unique 14-day expedition focusing on Marine Mammals.
 Together with the Woods Hole Oceanographic Institute, the world’s leading independent non-profit organization dedicated to ocean research, you will have the exclusive opportunity to join an entire team of scientists and participate in a major study of Antarctica and the marine mammals that reside here.

 As the Antarctic summer comes to a close in March, migratory whale species like the Humpback are very active, socializing and feeding in preparation for the long journey ahead.
 Resident whale species like the Minke and Orca are abundant, and we stand a good chance of encountering Southern Right whales and some of the larger pelagic species.
 Leopard seals are also very busy in March, hunting naïve penguin chicks as they mature, develop their waterproof feathers, and make their first journeys to the sea.

-We’ll see all this action close-up; from Zodiacs, on shore landings, and from the deck and observation platform of Island Sky.
+You will see all this action close-up; from Zodiacs, on shore landings, and from the deck and observation platform of Island Sky.
 Photographers and videographers will have ample opportunities to capture stunning images, and those of us with scientific interests will be thrilled to work with the Citizen Science team, contributing data and images to the research projects, as well as taking part in seabird surveys and helping to collect salinity samples and weather data.

 - Spectacular scenery

 - Two nights pre-expedition hotel accommodation

 - Welcome & farewell cocktail

 - Programme of expert lectures, study updates and panel discussions